A year ago we left our home in LA to drive across South America in search of amazing destinations.

 - Sunscreen: during the warmer seasons the weather in Villarrica is very sunny.
 Avoid sunburns by bringing along a strong sunscreen.

-- Bug repellant: during these hikes, we were non-stop followed and attacked by relentless horseflies.
-If you have any bug repellent, you may want to bring some with you.
-From what I have read, it seems that Avon Skin-So-Soft works best for horse flies compared to other bug repellants.
+- Bug repellant: while hiking at Villarrica National Park, we were non-stop followed and attacked by relentless horseflies.
+If you have any bug repellent, you may want to bring some along with you on these hikes.
+From what I have heard, the Avon Skin-So-Soft works best for horse flies compared to other bug repellants – I really wish we thought about bringing some with us ahead of time.

 - Hiking sticks: some of the trail parts coming down were very dry, sandy and slippery.